fivetran/dbt_xero/README.md

 ## Contributions

-Don't see a model or specific metric you would have liked to be included?
-Notice any bugs when installing and running the package?
-If so, we highly encourage and welcome contributions to this package!
+Additional contributions to this package are very welcome!
 Please create issues or open PRs against `master`.
 See the [Discourse post](https://discourse.getdbt.com/t/contributing-to-a-dbt-package/657) on the best workflow for contributing to a package.

 ## Resources:
 - Provide [feedback](https://www.surveymonkey.com/r/DQ7K7WW) on our existing dbt packages or what you'd like to see next